Macuyiko/blog/content/2012/2012_05_attempt-at-making-javascripthtml5.md

 As with many applications of evolutionary computing, the definition of fitness function is certainly a hard task in this case.
 The main issue is that three variables have to be incorporated when evaluating a solution:

 - The sizes of the areas created.
-- The number of areas created.Â
+- The number of areas created.
 - The number of valid lines drawn.

 The first point is quite simple, just compute sum of the the (squared) differences between each area and the optimal target area.
 For example, if a level has an area size of 1000, and 10 areas have to be created, then we compute the fitness as: